Aviation Artist and Author

 Artist in Residency

-If your museum or organisation would like to talk about the possibility of Mark doing a similar 'Artist in Residency' with you then please get in touch via the Contact link in the Menu.
+If your museum or organisation would like to talk about the possibility of Mark doing a similar ‘Artist in Residency’ with you then please get in touch directly with the artist at mark@posart.com

 The week was all about inviting children to help me paint my new Battle of Britain painting which they all did with great care and skill. (photo by Paul Tricker)